madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - Lesser than Rs.
 300
 - below 300
 - not more than 300
+- cannot do more than 300
 - only 300
+- no more than 300
 - under 300
 - not above 300
-- no more than 300
 - not beyond 300
 - not above Rs.
 300
 - not more than Rs.
 300